chrplr/PCBS/slides/lecture3.md

         print(2)
         print('...')

+Run this code in python.

 ---

-# Functions can call other functions
+# Several Functions can call other functions

+A given script can contain several function definitions.

+As a convention, all functions definitions must be at the beginning of the script.

-One can define several functions and they can call each other:
+Note that functions can call each other.

     !python
     def func1():